Why Millennials and Gen Z Are Throwing More Parties Than Ever

 Millennial party trends are impossible to ignore.
 Searches for "how to host a dinner party" have surged.
 Potluck culture has made a massive comeback.
 Gen Z hosting content dominates social platforms, with everything from apartment pregames to themed cocktail nights racking up millions of views.

-But this is not just internet performance.
+And this is not just internet performance.
 People are actually doing it.
-Event spending among 25-to-40-year-olds has been climbing steadily since 2023.
-Not spending on concerts or festivals (those have always been popular), but spending on self-organized, intimate, real-world gatherings.
-House parties, dinner parties, game nights, wine tastings, birthday celebrations that feel genuinely personal.
+Event spending among 25-to-40-year-olds has been climbing steadily since 2023, and the growth is in self-organized gatherings rather than concerts or festivals, which were always popular anyway.
+House parties, intimate dinners, game nights, wine tastings, birthday celebrations that feel genuinely personal.

 The social gatherings trend is real, and it has roots that go deeper than aesthetics.